segunda-feira, 23 de maio de 2016

 Don't be a simple stupid script, kiddie.
 These guys are jokes in the security world.
 Do you wanna be like these guys?
 I don't think so.

-There is a lot of training available on the internet.
+There is a lot of training available on the Internet.
 I'm saving some time for you:

 Here are some books and links to start (I put them in the order that I think is the best way to learn, feel free to choose the best way for you):